Suffolk CAMRA History

 Ipswich Mayor at waterfront festival in Aug 11 (pic by Andrew Beal)

-Fortunately as larger beer festivals were also becoming established - Ipswich had its first in 1983 and Bury St Edmunds in 1990 – these have remained a popular core element of Camra campaigning ever since.
+Bury St Edmunds festivals started in 1990 – these have remained a popular core element of campaigning in West Suffolk ever since.

-The very first Camra beer festival in Ipswich (1983) was inspired and partly financed by Rae Gardiner.
-Rae put up some of his own money to ensure the event went ahead - any initial doubts of its likely success were soon dispelled and it has remained a very popular event ever since.
+The very first Suffolk Camra beer festival in Ipswich (1983) was inspired and partly financed by Rae Gardiner.
+Rae put up some of his own money to ensure the event went ahead - any initial doubts of its likely success were soon dispelled and it remained very popular until the redevdelopment of the Corn Exchange in late 2010.
+Subsequently three beer festivals were held as part of Maritime Ipswich and one was held at ITFC training pitch.

 Between 4500 - 5000 people attended each year from 1983 to 2000, when the event was held in the Ipswich Corn Exchange.
 In 2011 the 29th festival took a new direction with an outdoor festival held on Ipswich docks (also now called the Waterfront).
-The following two festivals were also held on the same waterfront site until due to differences with IBC over dates for the event no CAMRA involvement was possible atthe 2014 event.
+Two subsequent festivals were also held on the same waterfront site until due to differences with IBC over dates for the event, so no CAMRA involvement was possible at the 2014 event.

-In 2015 a new location on the Practice Pitch at Ipswich Town Football Club is to be tried.
+In 2015 a new location on the Practice Pitch at Ipswich Town Football Club was tried.
+This festival was affected by adverse weather and lost a lot of money - no town festival has been held since by the local branch.

 Main organiser and license holder of the early festivals was Dennis Keeble (3 years) - who is now sadly deceased.
 Other principal organisers have included Mark Salter, Pete Ellis, Mel Brooks, Nigel Smith (11 years), Phil Holland (3 years), Ray Gardiner (3 years), Paul Jefferey (4 years) and Gary Hale (2 years) .